0SINTr/osintr/README.md

 # 0SINTr

-**0SINTr** helps you build a strong foundation for any OSINT investigation by quickly creating a digital footprint of the target via advanced Google searches, HIBP breach and paste data, and other optional data sources.
+**0SINTr** helps you build a strong foundation for any OSINT investigation by quickly creating a digital footprint of the target via advanced Google searches, HIBP breach and paste data, OSINT Industries API etc.

 ---

 ## Why 0SINTr?

-The app directly interacts with high-quality APIs (SerpDev, Firecrawl, HIBP) at a low cost, bypassing the need for unreliable third-party apps.
+The app directly interacts with high-quality APIs (SerpDev, Firecrawl, HIBP, OSINT Industries) at a low cost, bypassing the need for unreliable third-party apps.
 This ensures you have full control over the code and only need to cover the API costs.

 ---

 ## Workflow

-0SINTr performs two primary tasks:
+**0SINTr** performs two primary tasks:

 ### 1. Data Collection